camilotejeiro/android_quotes_display_apps/documentation/user_functional_specification.md

 ### Random Quotes Application.

-* User Wiki (v2.2).
+* User Wiki (v2.3).
     For public collaboration.

 * Add support for different font and background colors (v2.2).

-* Add support for precise Daytime events (v2.2).
+* Add support for precise Daytime events (v2.3).
     Make daytime check based on alarm events, not tied to periodic updates.
     e.g. starting handler updates and turning ON the screen exactly at the user-chosen start_daytime.
 Stoping updates and turning the screen OFF at the user-chosen end_daytime.

-* Open text file directly from view. (v2.3)
-    Could be nice when integrated with a third-party text editor and server synchronization (unison?).

 ## Removed Features.
 ---

 **Completely unnecessary**, remove from further consideration, purge from future specs.

+* Open text file directly from view.
+    Could be nice when integrated with a third-party text editor and server synchronization (unison?).
+    > Postponed: Not currently necessary/practical.